1993 World Series

 The 1993 World Series was the championship series of Major League Baseball's (MLB) 1993 season.
 The 90th edition of the World Series, it was a best-of-seven playoff played between the defending World Series champion and American League (AL) champion Toronto Blue Jays and the National League (NL) champion Philadelphia Phillies.
-The Blue Jays defeated the Phillies, four games to two.
+The Blue Jays defeated the Phillies in six games, becoming the seventh franchise in MLB history to win back-to-back championships.

 With Toronto ahead three games to two in the Series, but trailing Game 6 by a score of 6–5 in the bottom of the ninth inning, Joe Carter hit a game-winning three-run home run to clinch Toronto's second consecutive championship (the first team to repeat as champions since the 1977–78 Yankees).